This content is intended for the public covered by the exceptions of the Charter of the French language and its regulations.

 Corporate Director

 A member of the Ordre des comptables professionnels agréés du Québec, the Institute of Internal Auditors and the Canadian Association of Management Consultants, René Leprohon holds a bachelor’s in business administration from HEC Montréal and a risk management certificate (CMC) from the Insurance Institute of Canada.
 A retired KPMG partner, he headed the firm’s internal audit and corporate risk management practice for more than a dozen years.
-In the course of his career, Mr. Leprohon has also held executive positions at TD Meloche Monnex (today TD Insurance) and EY, where he, among other things, had the opportunity to develop expertise in human resources, change management, internal control, corporate reengineering, mergers and acquisitions and strategic planning.
-Over the years, he has been part or a member of many boards of directors, audit committees and other governance committees of publicly traded companies, government corporations and not-for-profit organizations.
+In the course of his career, Mr. Leprohon was also a senior vice-president at TD Meloche Monnex (today TD Insurance) and a partner at EY, where he, among other things, had the opportunity to develop expertise in human resources, change management, internal control, corporate reengineering, mergers and acquisitions and strategic planning.
+Over the years, he has been part or a member of many boards of directors, audit committees and other governance committees of publicly traded companies, government corporations and non-profit organizations.
 He continues to hold a seat on the board of directors of the Institute of Internal Auditors (Montreal chapter) as chair of the finance and audit committee.
 He has been a member of the board of directors of the Société québécoise du cannabis since September 2018 and was named chair of its human resources committee in December 2019.

 • Jean-Pierre Poulin – Director